bufferflies/tikv/scripts/docker-random/README.md

         Please note that it is recommended to avoid writing data and logs (which are located at `scripts/docker-random/logs`) to the same disk, as this could potentially cause performance issues.

+    - `--log-path`: This specifies the path for logs.

+    - `--path-with-suffix`: Add git commit and timestamp to the path as suffix.
+This allows you to invoke another random test without clean up the log & tmp paths.

     - `--test`: This allows you to specify the test case to be run.
 Currently available test cases are `all` and `with_tidb`.

         ```shell